231007NHasegawa/Directionality_zooid_miniaturization/README.md

 ## Citation
 If you use any data or scripts from this repository, please cite:
-> Hasegawa N. et al. (2025). *Directional evolution of zooid size associated with the emergence of coloniality in Stolidobranch ascidians.*
+> Hasegawa N. et al. (2025). *Spatial competition drives directional zooid miniaturization in colonial stolidobranch ascidians.*
 > **Molecular Biology and Evolution** (in review).

 ---